-Burns comes to Minnesota after spending one season at Western Michigan coaching the running backs.
+Burns came to Minnesota after spending one season at Western Michigan coaching the running backs.

 In 2016, Burns coached two running backs who each amassed more than 900 yards in Jarvion Franklin and Jamauri Bogan.
 Franklin rushed 248 times for 1,353 yards and 12 touchdowns, while Bogan gained 923 yards on 179 carries and scored eight times.
 Franklin ranked third in the MAC in rushing and 26th in the nation, while Bogan finished sixth in the conference in rushing.
 Franklin was named All-MAC Second Team and set a Bronco single-game record with 281 rushing yards against Akron.